LibraryCarpentry/library-python/_episodes/02-index-slice-subset.md

 ## Making Sure Our Data Are Loaded

-We will continue to use the surveys dataset that we worked with in the last exercise.
+We will continue to use the articles dataset that we worked with in the last exercise.
 Let's reopen it:

 ~~~